 Any student attending Cassville High School shall attempt to succeed.
 The high school staff and administration shall not condone failure.
 Persistent lack of effort to complete or turn in assigned class-work will not be acceptable.
 Failure to make full use of the 8th hour tutoring time by students is also unacceptable.
 Also, a failure to have the required materials or a failure to dress for physical education may result in disciplinary action if the problem persists.
 Disciplinary action may range from a conference to a long-term suspension.

-LEAVING ASSIGNED CLASSROOM WITHOUT PERMISSION
+LEAVING ASSIGNED CLASSROOM WITHOUT PERMISSION/Out of Assigned Area

 No student is to leave his or her classroom or assigned area without approval from a staff member.
-Violators are subject to disciplinary action ranging from detention to long-term suspension.
+Violators are subject to disciplinary action.